agiannotti/foodful-vercel/README.md

 ## User stories

-## Users can add locations and verify the source to organize and communicate about resources that are currently available for pickup or donation
+## Users can add locations to organize and communicate regarding resources that are currently available for pickup or donation

 ![Foodful Splash](https://user-images.githubusercontent.com/72902345/107166552-f5c2a480-697b-11eb-9d01-0a0bd52d3144.PNG)